cloudmesh/client/_sources/commands/command_templates.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Often you will run in the situation where you may have to create a list of manual pages for your commands for your users.
+Often you will run in the situation where you may have to create a list of manual pages for your commands.
 To simplify that we have not provided this in Unix Man format, but simply in RST format.
 You can type in the command:

 .. prompt:: bash, cm>